Optimal Control of Multiclass Fluid Queueing Networks: A Machine Learning Approach: Introduction

 \section{Introduction}

-Multiclass queueing networks (MQNETs) are complex systems that model the behavior of multiple classes of jobs, each with their own arrival and service rates, routing paths and holding costs.
-These networks find numerous applications in diverse fields, including manufacturing \citep{manufacturing}, healthcare \citep{healthcare} and communication networks \citep{comminucation} among many.
-The control of MQNETs is of great importance in improving system efficiency, optimizing resource allocation, and reducing operational costs.
+Multiclass queueing networks are complex systems that model the behavior of multiple classes of jobs, each with their own arrival and service rates, routing paths and holding costs.
+These networks find numerous applications in diverse fields, including manufacturing \citep{kumar_re-entrant_1993-1}, healthcare \citep{healthcare} and communication networks \citep{comminucation} among many.
+The control of multiclass queueing networks is of great importance in improving system efficiency, optimizing resource allocation, and reducing operational costs.
 However, the inherent complexity of these systems makes their analysis and control a challenging task.

-Multiclass fluid queueing networks (MFQNETs) have been developed as a deterministic, continuous approximation of MQNETs, primarily to provide a tractable method for analyzing the stability of the underlying MQNETs. \citep{dai1995, Stolyar1995} demonstrate that the stability of MFQNETs implies the stability of underlying MQNETs.
+Multiclass fluid queueing networks (MFQNETs) have been developed as a deterministic, continuous approximation of multiclass queueing networks, primarily to provide a tractable method for analyzing the stability of the underlying multiclass queueing networks. \citep{dai1995, Stolyar1995} demonstrate that the stability of MFQNETs implies the stability of underlying multiclass queueing networks.
 Several related studies including \citep{Meyn1995, dumas1999, gamarnikhans2005} have also explored the topic.
-See \citep{queuebook} for a comprehensive review.

-MFQNETs also provide a useful way to construct control policies for MQNETs as the optimal control of MFQNETs is often much more tractable than the optimal control of underlying MQNETs.
-To this end, several approaches have been proposed in the literature. \citep{Mag1999, Mag2000} propose discrete review policies and show that they achieve asymptotic optimality and stability under fluid scailing. \citep{robustfluid} provide a robust formulation of MFQNET control problem and translate the resulting policy to the underlying MQNET. \citep{BertSethu2002, DaiWeiss2002} propose methods to approximately minimize make-span based on the associated fluid models.
+MFQNETs also provide a useful way to construct control policies for the underlying stochastic multiclass queueing networks.
+Many approaches have been proposed in the literature to translate the optimal policy for MFQNETs into an effective control policy for their stochastic counterparts \citep{ meyn1997stability, Mag1999, Bauerle2000, Mag2000, robustfluid}.
+These methods demonstrate strong empirical performance, often supported with theoretical guarantees.
+In many cases, the optimal policy for MFQNETs also provides structural insights into the optimal policy for their stochastic counterparts \citep{avrambertsimasricard, meyn03, piu09}.
+However, although MFQNETs are developed as approximations of stochastic networks, solving MFQNET control problems is still computationally intensive.
+As a result, these methods are generally limited to small instances in practice.
 For a comprehensive review of the topic, see \citep{Meyn2007} and \citep{queuebook}.

 Mathematically, optimal control of MFQNETs falls into a subclass of infinite dimensional linear optimization models known as separated continuous linear programs (SCLPs).
 Several researchers have investigated the theoretical properties of SCLPs, such as \citep{AndNashPer1983, Pullan1995, Pullan1996, Pullan1997}. \citep{avrambertsimasricard} find closed-form optimal policies for specific MFQNETs using optimality conditions from optimal control theory.
 Other works have proposed numerical algorithms for solving SCLPs. \citep{Pullan1993a, Pullan2002, LuoBertsimas} develop algorithms based on discretization, while \citep{Weiss2008ASB, evgenyweiss2021} propose simplex-like methods. \citep{FleiSethu2005, BampouKuhn2012} propose polynomial-time approximation algorithms.